• Skip to primary navigation

 Those all do a fine job but just don’t bring any flavor to the game.
 Ritz Crackers not only have that buttery flavor but they also absorb other flavors of the crab cake.

-I also love to use ritz crackers because one sleeve is the perfect amount for this recipe.
-You just crush them up while still in the sleeve then pour into the mixing bowl.
+I also love to use Ritz crackers because one sleeve is the perfect amount for this recipe.
+You just crush them up while still in the sleeve then pour them into the mixing bowl.

-If you are gluten free or low carb I’ve got a great keto crab cake recipe from culinary lion that’s you can check out as well.
+If you are gluten-free or low carb I’ve got a great keto crab cake recipe from Culinary Lion that you can check out as well.

 How to make Maryland crab cakes on the grill

 Crabmeat is expensive, it doesn’t matter where you live or who you know.
-At the date of writing this blog the going price for jumbo lump crab was about $36 and backfin was $24.
+At the date of writing this blog, the going price for jumbo lump crab was about $37 and backfin was $30.

-There’s no shame in using all backfin crab especially if you’re using fresh crabmeat.
+With the cost of food on the rise, there’s no shame in using all backfin crab in your smoked crab cakes, especially if you’re using fresh crabmeat.

-I like to use a combination so that I can get those big beautiful lumps from the jumbo and fill in the blanks with the backfin.
+Personally, when I am making crab cakes, I like to use a combination so that I can get those big beautiful lumps from the jumbo and fill in the blanks with the Backfin.

 Depending on the time of year or the region you live in fresh crab meat may not be an option.
 Your next best bet is to use pasteurized crab meat.

-Though pasteurized crab tends to be a little more bland you can compensate with the other ingredients in your crab cakes.
-Most pasteurized crab meat is going to come from the Far East.
+Though pasteurized crab tends to be a little blander you can compensate with the other ingredients in your crab cakes.
+Most pasteurized crab meat is going to come from the far East.

 Regulations can vary a lot but I try to look for crab meat that is cooked on board and pasteurized immediately.
-Crab meat from the Philippines and Vietnam tend to be the best.
-I try to avoid any crab meat from China if possible
+Crab meat from the Philippines and Vietnam tends to be the best.
+I try to avoid any crab meat from China if possible.

 Best crab cake recipe

 I have to admit I’m a dipper.
-I’m sure purists will say that if you need cocktail or tartar sauce then your crab cakes aren’t good.
-That’s just nonsense.
+I’m sure purists will say that if you need cocktail or tartar sauce then your crab cakes aren’t good, but that’s just nonsense!

-I’ll even cross the streams sometimes and have a cocktail and tartar sauce in the same bite…cause that’s what kinda guy I am.
+I'll even cross the streams sometimes and have a cocktail and tartar sauce in the same bite, because, well, that’s what kinda guy I am.

 smoked Crab Cakes with homemade cocktail sauce